mjc136/DataScience/TitanicSurvivalPredictor/README.md

     <li>A higher percentage of women and children survived compared to men.</li>
     <li>The majority of passengers were younger than 40 years old.</li>
 </ul>
+<p>Although a reasonable accuracy was reached the dataset was too small for a very accurate model.</p>

 <h2>Algorithms</h2>
 <p>I chose to use a <strong>Decision Tree Classifier</strong> for predicting survival on the Titanic.
 This model is ideal for handling both categorical and numerical data, which is common in the Titanic dataset.
 I used the <code>entropy</code> criterion to evaluate splits and set the maximum depth of the tree to 5 to prevent overfitting.</p>